kamilpszczolkowski/calculator-mobile-ReactNative/README.md

 mathematics operations:
 *   firstly application searches for all 'X' signs in calculation string - if it finds it, number on the left and on the right of the X symbol is taken and multiplied by itself (combination of JS regular expressions and string slicing).
-In next step result replaces those two numbers separated by 'X' sign (the symbol before number is taken into calculation - it can be negative).
+In next step result replaces those two numbers separated by 'X' sign.
 When there are no more X symbols in string, application is moving to the next step.
 *   next step is exactly the same as the first, but instead of searching for 'X' signs, application looks for '/' symbols - after finding it and numbers on the left and right are divided.